Michael F. Sheahan: Tenure

 Sheahan was reelected in 1994, 1998, and 2002.

 Early into his tenure, he received praise for running what appeared to be a much less corrupt Sheriff's Office than his predecessors had.
 To "clean up" the office, he ended the practice of soliciting sheriff's workers for political contributions, and he fired dozens of "ghost workers" who were paid for no-show jobs.
 He also ended the long-corrupt part-time deputy program.

 Sheahan received praise for programs such as a boot camp for first-time offenders.
 He also received criticism over abuse of inmates by jail guards.

 Sheahan regularly butted heads with members of the Cook County Board of Commissioners.

 In November 2005, he announced that he would not be seeking reelection the following year.
 His term would end in December 2006.

 Personal life

-Shehan and his wife Nancy have six children, Katie, Michael, Terrence, Timothy, Patrick, and Ryan.
+Sheahan and his wife Nancy have six children, Katie, Michael, Terrence, Timothy, Patrick, and Ryan.

 His brother James "Skinny" Sheahan is a civic leader on Chicago's Southwest Side.
 Richard M. Daley appointed him as Chicago's Director of Special Events in 1993.
 He would long serve as a Daley aid.
 James sits on the board of Special Olympics Chicago.